Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 requiring to look at the source code.
 If by mistake the exact version of the source code is lost or some defaults changed, having the full config means that most of the information is preserved.

-The class is targeted at implementing CLIs because running a command from a shell provides a separation with the python source code.
+The class is targeted at implementing CLIs because running a command from a shell provides a separation with the Python source code.
 Ideally the CLI would be placed in your path as part of the installation of a stable package, instead of running from a clone of a repository that could have uncommitted local modifications.
 Creating installable packages that include CLIs is out of the scope of this document.
 This is mentioned only as a teaser for people who would strive for